obhq/obliteration/README.md

 ### Windows specific requirements

 - [Microsoft Visual C++ 2019 Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
 It is likely your system already have it so try to run Obliteration first.
 If there is an error related to `msvcp140.dll`, `vcruntime140.dll` or `vcruntime140_1.dll` that mean you need to install this manually.

-## Get a daily build

-You can download Windows binary for the latest development [here](https://github.com/ultimaweapon/obliteration/actions/workflows/main.yml).

 ## Building from source